-When I was about twenty-one, I transferred from a junior college to U.C.
-Berkeley where I received my degree in English Literature.
-After graduating, I obtained a job in finance of all things, and quickly bought my first horse for $2300--an off-the-track Thoroughbred (OTTB) racer named Splash.
+After earning my degree in English Literature from UC Berkeley, I obtained a job in finance of all things, and quickly bought my first horse for $2300--an off-the-track Thoroughbred (OTTB) racer named Splash.
 She reared every time I rode her, kicked me twice, and trampled me once.
 Needless to say, I loved her dearly.

 Then unexpected events derailed my writing for fifteen years--I fell in love, got married, and had a baby!
 This wasn't part of my life plan, but it's turned out to be the best part.
 I had a second baby, and then adopted a third!
 My husband and I moved our beloved children, pets, and horses to a little ranch in Northern California where we still live today.
 When my youngest child entered kindergarten, my fingers twitched to write again.